cnguy/kayn/README.md

 ### Kindred

-Kindred is a thin Node.js wrapper on top of [Riot Games API for League of Legends](developer.riotgames.com).
+Kindred is a thin Node.js wrapper on top of [Riot Games API for League of Legends](http://www.developer.riotgames.com).

 ### Philosophy

 My goal is to make a wrapper that is convenient and sensisible.
 This project is heavily inspired by [psuedonym117's Python wrapper](https://github.com/pseudonym117/Riot-Watcher).
-My goal is to make the rate-limiting as robust as possible.
+My goal is to make the API as consistent as possible and also make the rate-limiting as robust as possible.

 For function methods, ```get``` implies a request.
 ### Installation